ROldford/Minoquar/README.md

 - [X] MazeListModel
 - [X] GameModel
 - [ ] UI classes
+    - [X] Minoquar (added crashProcedure method to log issue to console and close with maze save)
+    - [ ] MenuUI (IllegalArgumentException)
+    - [ ] GameUI (IllegalArgumentException, GridPositionOutOfBoundsException)

 Classes dealing with data will use checked exceptions, because these are issues with outside save files, not internal code.
 Bad save data can be stored in a separate file for later analysis or manual save recovery.